heinzermch/heinzermch.github.io/_posts/2020-03-28-on-loss-functions-part-1.md

 Notice that the last term depends directly on the value of $$y_i$$, our model output.
 Hence the loss function can not saturate and our optimization can always proceed.
 The left term $$y_i$$ will always try to grow and the right term will be minimized.

-We can approximate the sum on the right side by the biggest term of the sum: $$\log(\sum_{k=1}^n \exp(y_k)) \approx \max_k(\exp(x_k))$$.
-This is due to the the exponential function growing very fast and all other terms than the maximum will have an negligible influence on the sum.
-What this tells us that the loss function will strongly penalize the most active incorrect prediction.
-However if the biggest term in the sum is $$\exp(y_i)$$, the same as the true class, then the loss simplifies to $$ \zeta(y_i)- y_i \approx 0$$, our loss would be very close to zero.
+We can approximate the sum on the right side by the biggest term of the sum: $$\sum_{k=1}^n \exp(y_k) \approx \exp(x_l)$$, where $$x_l$$ is the largest of the $$n$$ terms.
+This is because the exponential function grows very fast and all other terms than the maximum will have an negligible influence on the sum.
+This tells us that the loss function will strongly penalize the most active incorrect prediction.
+However, if the biggest term in the sum is $$\exp(y_i)$$, the same index as the true class, then the loss simplifies to $$ \zeta(y_i)- y_i \approx 0$$, it would be close to zero.

 Like the sigmoid which saturates when the input value becomes extreme, the softmax function can saturate when the difference between the input values becomes large.
 This will lead to problems for all loss functions which do not invert the saturating property.
-As we saw above, cross-entropy does not have that problem.
+As we saw above, cross-entropy does not have that issue.

-## Numerical stability
+## Numerical Stability

 Using exponentials can lead to large values, which can bring numerical systems to their limits.
-However there are some tricks which let use them safely.
+However there are some tricks which lets us use them safely.
 An interesting property of the softmax is that is invariant to the addition of constants, for $$c \in \mathbb{R}$$ we have

 $$\begin{align*}
 \text{softmax}(y+c)_i &= \frac{\exp(y_i+c)}{\sum_{k=1}^n \exp(y_k+c)} \\